vpetreski/k8s-play/README.md

 ```
 One alternative to Minikube is single-node Kubernetes cluster via Docker Dekstop, but we will stick with Minikube.

-Let's get some basic commands:
+Let's execute some basic commands:
 ```shell
 minikube status
 minikube stop